 called the “officers”),

-b) a minimum of four and a maximum of six other members elected
+b) a minimum of six and a maximum of eight other members elected

 iii.
 If the Annual General Meeting fails to elect a Treasurer

 or Secretary the Executive Committee may elect from its own